 The Alta Capella musicians have created over 10 concert programmes including Medieval, Renaissance and Baroque music.
 Among them are: The Bible in the 17th century music (Heinrich Schütz and his contemporaries); In Castle and in Square (Performance of the Troubadours and Knights Epoch); Early music of today (pieces of modern composers made specially for the Alta Capella ensemble); Venice 100 years before Vivaldi; Music and dances of the Italian atrium (in collaboration with the Time of Dance historical dance ensemble).

-Since its foundation (2009) the Alta Capella ensemble takes an active part in cultural life of Moscow with solo performances (the Tchaikovsky State Conservatory, the Kolomenskoe Museum, the Pushkin Museum of Fine Arts, the State Study of Art Institute concert-halls, Open Stage Project, the Moscow Kremlin’s Armoury Chamber).
+Since its foundation (2009) the Alta Capella ensemble takes an active part in cultural life of Moscow with solo performances (the Tchaikovsky State Conservatory, the Kolomenskoe Museum, the Pushkin Museum of Fine Arts, the State Study of Art Institute concert-halls, Open Stage Project, the Moscow Kremlin’s Armoury Chamber, Moscow Chamber opera theatre named after B. Pokrovsky).
 The ensemble was participant of musical festivals: the Moscow Bach Festival “From Christmas to Christmas” (2009), “Background and Top” (2010), “Alexandriyskaya carousel” (Petergof, 2011), 19 th Yehiam Renaissance Festival (Israel, October 2011), 4 th Festival d’Orgue de Brunoy (France, 2011), 16 th International festival “EARLYMUSIC” (St. Petersburg–Gatchina, 2013), International festival “Organ plus in Tsaritsyno” (Moscow, 2013, 2014, 2015), Music festival dedicated to the 600 th anniversary of Aristotele Fioravanti (2015), “Shakespeare in Tarusa”, “JAZZOVOROT 7,5” festivals and 3 d International Christmas festival of sacred music “ADVENT” (2016).
 Alta Capella performed world premieres of pieces written specially for the ensemble (the Moscow “School of Dramatic Art” Theatre, 2010), its concerts became authentic preambles for the premiere of opera “Franziskus” by S. Nevsky at the Bolshoi Theatre (New stage, 2012), for exhibitions at the Pushkin Museum of Fine Arts — “Pre-Raphaelites: Victorian Avant-Garde” (Museum Night programme, 2013) and “Caravaggio and his Followers” (2015), at the State Tretyakov Gallery — “Roma Aeterna.
 Masterpieces of the Vatican Pinacotheca.
 Bellini, Raphael, Caravaggio” and at the ARTPLAY Design Center — “BOSCH.
 Visions Alive” (2016), etc. The ensemble collaborates with such outstanding musicians as Alexei Lyubimov, Anatoly Grindenko, Dmitry Sin’kovsky, Dmitry Stepanovich, Andrey Nemzer (with whose participation the ensemble issued its first CD “Fili mi, Absalon.
 Heinrich Schütz and his Italian contemporaries”).
-In 2014–2016 the ensemble carried out set of concerts at the Stanislavsky and Nemirovich-Danchenko Moscow Music Theatre Atrium.
+In 2014–2017 the ensemble carried out sets of concerts at the Stanislavsky and Nemirovich-Danchenko Moscow Music Theatre Atrium and at the Evangelical-

 The ensemble members took part in summer early music courses (prof. Bruce Dickey; Urbino, Italy, 2010), in international master-classes of prof. Martin Lubenow (Germersheim, Germany, 2010), prof. William Dongois and prof. Stefan Legée (Tchaikovsky State Conservatory, 2010), prof. Wim Becu (Akademie für Alte Musik Bremen – Internationale Sommerakademie Mozarteum; Salzburg, Austria, 2011), in 2nd and 4th Open Academies of Baroque Music (St. Petersburg, 2012, 2013).
 The Alta Capella Soloists won the International Young Artist’s Presentation competition (honoured with the title “IYAP Selected Promising Ensemble 2012”) and took part in the Laus Polyphoniae festival with the In Stile Moderno programme (Antwerpen, Belgium, 2012).